pytorch/torchtune/docs/source/deep_dives/checkpointer.rst

 you can choose to save **only** the adapter weights.
 This reduces the amount of storage and time needed to save the checkpoint.

-The config **changes** for this scenario looks something like this:
+The config **updates** for resuming from a LoRA adapter looks something like this:

 .. code-block:: yaml